teichmaa/chaos-ultra/README.md

 ## About

 This program arose as the software-part of a bachelor thesis in 2018/2019.
-The corresponging thesis is *Real-time visualization of chaotic functions* by Antonín Teichmann at Charles University, Prague.
+The corresponging thesis is *Real-time visualization of chaotic functions* by Antonín Teichmann at Charles University, Prague, available at https://dspace.cuni.cz/handle/20.500.11956/109067.
 Read the thesis to learn more details about source code structure, the logic of the program, and about rendering of chaotic functions in general.

 ## Technical requirements